 Appeal by faculty member RPT candidate.
-A faculty member RPT candidate may appeal to the Senate Consolidated Hearing Committee (SCHC) for review of an unfavorable final recommendation with respect to retention, promotion, and/or tenure by following the procedures provided in Policy 6-011 and upon the grounds enumerated in that section.
+A faculty member RPT candidate may appeal to the Senate Consolidated Hearing Committee (SCHC) for review of an unfavorable final recommendation with respect to retention, promotion, and/or tenure by following the procedures provided in Policy 6-011 and upon the grounds enumerated in that Policy.
 The SCHC is the hearing body for an appeal brought on any grounds, including academic freedom, but if the candidate alleges that the unfavorable recommendation violates academic freedom, then the SCHC shall refer that part of the appeal to the Senate Committee on Academic Freedom and Faculty Rights for pre-hearing consideration and report, as per Policy 6-010.

 Other appeals.
-Appeals of the vice president's recommendation on promotion and/or tenure may also be initiated by the department SAC, a majority of the departmental RPT advisory committee, the department chairperson, or the dean, when the vice president's recommendation opposes their own recommendation.
-The appeal is made to the Senate Consolidated Hearing Committee and should follow the Procedures provided in Policy 6-011, and upon the grounds enumerated in that section.
-Authorized parties initiating an appeal may have access to the entire file except that the faculty member RPT candidate may not see external letters which he/she waived the right to read.
+Appeals of the vice president's recommendation on promotion and/or tenure may also be initiated by a majority of the departmental RPT advisory committee, the department chairperson, or the dean, when the vice president's recommendation opposes their own recommendation.
+The appeal is made to the Senate Consolidated Hearing Committee and should follow the Procedures provided in Policy 6-011, and upon the grounds enumerated in that Policy.
+Authorized parties initiating an appeal may have access to the entire file except that the faculty member RPT candidate may not see external letters which they waived the right to read.

-Final action by president (RPT procedures)
+Final action by president (RPT Procedures)

 Action in absence of review proceedings.
 If no proceedings for review have been initiated under Policy 6-303-III- I within the time provided therein, the recommendation of the vice president with respect to retention, promotion, and/or tenure of a faculty member shall be transmitted to the president for action.
-After reviewing the recommendation, giving such consideration to the documents in the candidate's file as the president deems necessary under the circumstances, the president shall make a final decision granting or denying retention, or granting or denying promotion, and/or tenure, and shall advise the candidate, the cognizant vice president, the dean and the department chairperson of that decision, stating reasons therefore.
+After reviewing the recommendation, giving such consideration to the documents in the candidate's file as the president deems necessary under the circumstances, the president shall make a final decision granting or denying retention, or granting or denying promotion, and/or tenure, and shall advise the candidate, the cognizant vice president, the dean, and the department chairperson of that decision, stating reasons therefore.

 Action after conclusion of review proceedings.
 If proceedings for review have been timely initiated under subsection III-I of this Policy, the recommendation of the vice president with respect to retention, promotion, and/or tenure shall be placed in the candidate's file but shall not be transmitted to the president for action.
-Except as provided in [subsection J-3], below, the president shall not consider the merits of the matter and shall not take final action with respect thereto until the pending review proceedings have concluded.
-Upon conclusion of the review proceedings, the president shall review the file and make a final decision consistent with [paragraph J-1], above.
+Except as provided in subsection J-3, below, the president shall not consider the merits of the matter and shall not take final action with respect thereto until the pending review proceedings have concluded.
+Upon conclusion of the review proceedings, the president shall review the file and make a final decision consistent with subsection J-1, above.

 Notice of termination.
 When review proceedings have been timely initiated under subsection III-I of this Policy, the president, on recommendation of the cognizant vice president, may give a candidate advance written notice of termination pursuant to Policy 6-311-Section 5.
 Such notice shall be effective as of the date it is given if a final decision to terminate the faculty member's appointment is subsequently made by the president, on or before the termination date specified in the notice, but shall have no force or effect if a final decision is made by the president on or before that date approving retention, promotion, and/or tenure or otherwise disposing of the case in a manner that does not require termination.

-New appointments with tenure-expedited procedures for granting tenure
+New appointments with tenure: Eexpedited procedures for granting tenure.